The Impact Reviews Have on B2B Marketing

 Keep an eye on your star rating as it will appear any time someone searches for your brand on Google.
 Don’t worry if you don’t have a 5-star rating; consumers actually tend to trust companies with 4.0 to 4.7 stars, as a perfect rating seems too good to be true.

-Having an accessible place on your site to submit reviews will increase the likelihood that visitors leave reviews.
+Having an accessible place on your website to submit reviews will increase the likelihood that clients leave reviews.
 You can share the link to this page with clients or on other platforms, and a simple submission form will make the process quick and easy.

 For SaaS companies, Capterra is dedicated to reviewing B2B and B2C software providers.
 Reviews from an industry-specific site can be especially convincing as it indicates to readers that the reviewers are knowledgeable about the industry.
 Additionally, individual webpages for categories appear higher on SERPs and can increase your visibility.